Anal vein thrombosis recurs repeatedly

 What to do if the anal vein thrombosis keeps coming back?

 For repeated anal vein thromboses, medical evaluation, anti-inflammatory sitz baths, pain-relieving suppositories, and dietary adjustments help.
 A soft stool consistency, sufficient fluid intake, and a toilet stool reduce pressure during bowel movements.
-CANNEFF® SUP suppositories support the reduction of swelling, soothe irritated tissue, and promote healing – even after surgery.
+CANNEFF® SUP Suppositories support the reduction of swelling, soothe irritated tissue, and promote healing – even after surgery.

 If the thrombosis occurs repeatedly or the pain worsens, a medical examination should be carried out.
 It is important to rule out other conditions such as anal fissures, hemorrhoids, anal abscesses, skin tags, or chronic inflammations.
 The doctor assesses whether purely conservative therapy is sufficient or if additional measures are necessary.
 For very large or recurring thromboses, surgical removal of the blood clot may be considered.